dareenkhanash/feature-req/README.md

-  4. create database in terminal run:
+  4. create tables in terminal navigate to the root of feature-req folder and run: